 Create targets for Dynamic Search Ads

 Increasing your reach without keywords, targeting for Dynamic Search Ads works by matching people’s searches on Google with specific pages on your site.
 You’re in control of how this targeting works.
-You can target your ads based on specific categories that reflect the structure of your website, or target all the pages of your website.
-You can also create additional types of dynamic ad targets or block pages using dynamic ad target exclusions.
+You can target your ads based on individual web pages, specific groups of pages, or target all of the pages on your website.
+You can also create block pages using dynamic ad target exclusions, or add negative keywords to avoid showing your ads on specific searches.

 Before you begin